darthmall/11ty.webc.fun/src/recipes/webc-layouts-with-layout-chaining.md

 ---
 title: WebC Layouts with Layout Chaining
 description: How to create and reuse WebC layouts for your site.
-date: 2023-01-15
+date: 2023-04-21
 ---

 WebC can be used for [layouts](https://www.11ty.dev/docs/layouts/) in your Eleventy site.
-You simply write your HTML and then add `@html="content"` to whatever element you want to contain the page content.
+You simply write your HTML and then add `@raw="content"` to whatever element you want to contain the page content.

 <figure>